 The original Mattel Clawful did not have different versions for his plastic body.
 But for collectors, the packaging was different.
 Those who can find him in a “8 back” bubble pack will have the rarer version.
 There was also a “12 back” made, but this came later and is less collectible.
 The differences are in the number of drawn Masters Of The Universe figures on the back of the card.
 Eight will indicate a “8 back” card and 12 drawings will make a “12 back”.
 Mattel continued to make a newer version of Clawful in later years.

 The Clawful action figure and all the Masters Of The Universe figures were popular with the children.
 This makes them collectible today.
 Clawful is not hard to find in either a “loose” uncarded form or inside his bubble pack.
-For collectors, if he is in an unopened box he may range from $20 dollars up to nearly $155 dollars.
-This is for an unrated figure.
-If he is out of the box, he may range from one dollar up to $25 dollars if he is complete with all his accessories.
+For collectors, if he is still in an unopened package (MOC) he will range from $100 dollars up to nearly $300 dollars.
+If he is loose, he may range from $20 to $35 dollars if he is complete with all his accessories.